 11. Use Apps to Guide Yourself

-I use apps like TripAdvisor, Triposo, and Trover to know which sites are around me and get a brief description of what it is about.
-With these apps, I’ve guided myself through the city, hopping between sights, without the need for a guide or tour.
+With these apps, I’ve guided myself through the city, hopping between sights without needing a guide or tour.

 Also, these apps, especially Trover, are excellent to discover “hidden” places through the use of geocached images.